narengan/cis/cli-firewall.md

    `-j value, --json-file value`  A file contains input JSON data.

    `-i value, --instance value`   Instance name.
-If not set, the context instance specified by 'ibmcloud cis instance-set' is used.
+If not set, the context instance specified by `ibmcloud cis instance-set` is used.

    `-o value, --output value`     Output the result in JSON format to a file.
 If not set, outputs the result to terminal.

 ### Create Firewall with user agent rules

 **NAME**

-   `cloud-internet-services firewall-create -t ua_rules` - Create a new user-agent rule for a given domain under a service instance.
+   `cloud-internet-services firewall-create -t ua-rules` - Create a new user-agent rule for a given domain under a service instance.

 **USAGE**